henri/spb/README.md

 <br/>

-  > If you have managed to get SPB working on your operating system and your operatiing system is not listed above, kindly consider contributing a pull request to assist others with getting up and running quickly.
+  > If you have managed to get SPB working on your operating system and your operatiing system is not listed above, kindly consider contributing a pull request which includes instructions ; in order to assist others with getting up and running quickly.
 <br/>

 ### :shield: Telemetry and Privacy